Shattering $k$-sets with Permutations: Introduction

 \end{thm}

 We follow up with the extension to larger values of $k$.
-We see that the same structure appears for small $t$ and large $t$ but there is the possibility that another size class exists for $t \in [k+1,2(k-1)!]$.
+The same separation into three distinct size categories follows over to the $k>3$ cases, although in this setting there is the possibility that another size class exists for $t \in [k+1,2(k-1)!]$.